JasonDCox/ML-Mentorship-GovSchool/metrics_results/TensorRT/other_metrics.md

 ## FPS (includes converting input array, running model, and turning output into usable dictionary list)
 Average: 3.695955 (includes first image out of the testing, which typically takes significantly longer)

+Average: 3.819889 (excludes first 5 pictures because that is when the model gets going)

 ## Memory usage
 program usage (tracemalloc): 1061 MB